nextcloud/documentation/user_manual/files/files.rst

 Windows
 -------
 For Windows a seperate WebDAV client is recommended to access the files from your server.
-Choose one from the `WebDav Project page <http://www.webdav.org/projects/>`_
+Choose one from the `WebDAV Project page <http://www.webdav.org/projects/>`_

-Should you have to use the native implementation then you can assign ownCloud a drive letter.
-This allows you to browse files stored on an ownCloudserver the way you would files stored in a mapped network drive.
+Should you have to use the native implementation, you can assign ownCloud a drive letter.
+This allows you to browse files stored on an ownCloud server the way you would files stored in a mapped network drive.

 Using this feature requires network connectivity.
 If you want to store your files offline, use the ownCloud Client to sync all files on your